The Camera-Ready Beauty Guide

 Lips

-Choose a lip color that complements your skin and outfit
+Choose a lip color that complements your skin, and outfit.
+I like to pick one that is similar to my blush.

 Avoid nude shades (they can wash you out)